chandanmahato624/mpi/README.md

-####1WAPP in C/C++ to find the largest value among the elements stored in an array using scatter and gather operation
-using MPI for parallel execution.
+4. WAPP in C/C++ to find the largest value among the elements stored in an array using scatter and gather operation using MPI for parallel execution.

 ```javascript